googleapis/api-client-staging/generated/python/grpc-google-iam-v1/PUBLISHING.rst

 PREREQUISITES
 -------------

-- Python must be installed
+- Python must be installed.

 TO PUBLISH
 ----------

 - Make sure you have `an account`_ on pypi_.
-- Publish your package as described in `Packaging and Distributing Projects`_
+- Publish your package as described in `Packaging and Distributing Projects`_.

 E.g,